joehahn/exes-n-ohs/README.md

       "class_prob": "0.547"
     }

-so the model thinks that a record having (x,y)=(1,2) is most likely class O, with confidence score of 54.7%.
+so the model reports that a record having (x,y)=(1,2) is most likely class O, with confidence score 54.7%.

 ### todo